getcarina/getcarina.com/_tutorials/2016-01-26-securing-nginx-with-lets-encrypt.md

     ```bash
     $ dig +short <myDomain>
+    172.99.73.144
     ```

     **Windows**

     ```powershell
     > nslookup <myDomain>
+    172.99.73.144
     ```

+    When the output of these commands matches the address found by `docker inspect`, you're ready to proceed.

 1. Run a Let's Encrypt container to issue a new certificate.
 The Let's Encrypt client must be able to bind to ports 80 and 443 on the segment.